-4. Don’t Hide Content on Mobile Version
+4. Don’t Hide Content on the Mobile Version

 Forget those ‘Read More’ buttons which reveal additional text.
 Google may not index or crawl content that’s hidden from mobile users.
 In the past people hid content to improve page speed or improve the mobile experience.
 Nowadays this practice is simply too damaging for your SEO.
 Again, Google considers your mobile site version the version, so hiding content means it’s not crawlable and therefore not being included in the mobile-first index.
 Compare your desktop and mobile versions and make sure nothing is hidden.

-5. Ensure Your Pages are Crawlable
+5. Ensure Your Pages Are Crawlable

 If Google can’t crawl your entire page and all its content, how will it know if your page is mobile friendly or not?
 And you definitely want Google to know your site is mobile-friendly!
-To figure out if you’re blocking content from being crawled, go to your Google Search Console to check if you’re inadvertently shooting yourself in the SEO foot with blocked content.
+To figure out if you’re blocking content from being crawled, go to Google Search Console to check if you’re inadvertently shooting yourself in the SEO foot with blocked content.